columbia-it/django-jsonapi-training/docs/sphinx.md

 ### About Sphinx

-[Sphinx](http://www.sphinx-doc.org) is a popular tool for documenting Python projects, including the ability to generate automatic documentation using docstrings in your source code.
+[Sphinx](http://www.sphinx-doc.org) is a popular tool for documenting Python projects, including the ability to  automatically generate documentation using docstrings in your source code.

 ### reStructuredText (RST) vs. Markdown (MD)